MiguelSolisSegura/MiguelSolisSegura.github.io/_projects/2024-03-27-barista-robots-p1.md

 ---
-title: 'Development of a Simulated "Catch Me If You Can" Game with TF and URDF/XACRO (I)'
+title: 'Development of a Simulated "Catch Me If You Can" Game with TF and URDF (I)'
 subtitle: 'Engineering a Dynamic Robot Chase Simulation Using Advanced Robotics Modeling Techniques'
 featured_image: 'project_data/2024-03-27-barista-robots-p1/barista_robot.gif'
 date: 2024-03-27